syncfusion-content/maui-docs/MAUI/TextInputLayout/Assistive-Labels.md

 ## Error message

 When the text input is not accepted, an error message will display instructions to fix it.
 Error messages will be displayed below the input line till entering the correct text.
-It can be set using the `ErrorText` property, but it will be displayed only when the `HasError` property is set to `true`.
+It can be set using the `ErrorText` property, but it will be displayed only when the `HasError` property is set to `true.`

 {% tabs %}